 It's usually best to lay all the full tiles before you get to the edges of the work area and have to cut tiles to fit.
 That way, you can do all the cutting at once.
 In large areas, it's a good idea to spread thinset and lay tiles in sections that are small enough to allow you to come back and remove spacers before the adhesive hardens.

 Cut notches and curved shapes with tile nippers, which look like large toe-nail clippers with handles.
 Nip incrementally in small bits until you get the shape you need.
-It's OK if the edges aren't completely smooth because the grout will hide them.
+If necessary, you can smooth the cut edge with a carbide file.

 You can mix powdered grout with water, or you can use premixed grout.
 Spread it liberally on the surface of the tile with a grout float, which is like a concrete trowel with a foam surface.
 Use the float to force grout into all the grout lines, ensuring even coverage with no voids, and then scrape off excess grout and return it to your tray.